Sometimes we can think that the insides and outsides of our bodies are 2 completely different worlds, but this isn't the case.

 Are there any side effects?

-It’s important to know that different antibiotics can cause different side effects, so if one antibiotic is not right for you because of its potential side effects then your doctor may be able to prescribe another .
+Finally, it's important to know that different antibiotics can cause different side effects, so if one antibiotic is not right for you because of its potential side effects then your practitioner may be able to prescribe another .

 What can I expect?

 Because of the potential for antibacterial resistance, antibiotics are not suitable for long-term use.
-Antibiotics provide your body with a ‘head start' at fighting inflammation and bacteria, and topical treatments will continue this work as you use them over time.
+Think about antibiotics as a tool that gives you a ‘head start' at fighting inflammation and bacteria, and then use topical treatments to continue this work.

 We recommend starting with a non-comedogenic, hypo-allergenic cleanser and toner, then using your prescribed topical treatments.
-Top this off with a moisturiser: a heavier cream or lotion will suit dry skin, while a lighter gel or serum will suit oilier skin.
-You should then continue using your SPF30+ sunscreen.
+Top this off with a moisturiser: a heavier cream or lotion like Software's Ceramide Moisturiser Repair Balm will suit dry skin, while a lighter gel or serum will suit oilier skin.
+You should then continue using your sunscreen.